MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/deploy-solution.md

 3. Select the model-driven app (**Higher Education Crisis Financial Impact Tracker App**) and select **Share** on the banner.

-4. Specify the Azure AD group or admin users that you want to share this app with, assign the **Higher Education Crisis Financial Impact Tracker App User** security role, and select **Share**.
+4. Specify the Azure Active Directory group or admin users that you want to share this app with, assign the **Higher Education Crisis Financial Impact Tracker App User** security role, and select **Share**.